Skip to main content

 OWASP categories

-The following is a list of possible values that you provide for the owasp_category parameter:
+The following is a list of possible values that you provide for the owasp_categories parameter (owasp_category in the deprecated version 1 of build-rules):

 • a1-injection